Why trauma stays in the body

 People often expect healing to begin with clear verbal explanation.

-Sometimes that is possible.
-Sometimes it is not.
+At times that is possible.
+At times it is not.
 Trauma can make it harder to find language because the experience was registered so strongly through sensation and nervous system activation rather than through narrative thought.
 You may know something feels wrong without having easy words for it.
 Some experiences happened before language was developed, or at moments when the capacity for narrative thought was overwhelmed.

 Why self-criticism makes things worse